hosszug1/comp34120_proj2/submission/readme.txt

 	Custom class created to model mathematical matrices.
 Has methods such as transpose(), multiply() - both scalar and matrix-type multiplication, add(), subtract() and any other matrix type operation needed to compute the formulae used in the regression.

-II) Description of flow of the application
+III) Description of flow of the application

 As can be seen from the description of the classes above and the code, the flow of the logic is straightforward and can be broken up into a few steps: